electricimp/BQ25895/README.md

 ### getBatteryVoltage(*callback*) ###

-This method retrieves the battery's voltage limit during charging.
+This method retrieves the battery's voltage based on an internal ADC conversion.
 If the request is successful, the result will be a float: the battery voltage in Volts, returned via the function passed into the method's *callback* parameter.

 #### Parameters ####